3point14guy/OrgaNicks-Guide-Api/README.md

 OrgaNick's Guide API

+OrgaNick's guide is an app for organic vegetable growers where they can see the common pests that affect their crops and the organic treatments available to eliminate those pests.

+The deployed app can be found here: https://3point14guy.github.io/OrgaNick-s-Guide-Client/

+The github repository for the front end is here: https://github.com/3point14guy/OrgaNick-s-Guide-Client

+This API is deployed through Heroku at: https://boiling-dawn-26598.herokuapp.com

 This is the repo for the OrgaNick's Guide API.
-This API contains tables for vegetables and pests and join tables for which pests prefer which vegetables (dinner-and-diners).
+This API contains tables for vegetables and pests and two join tables, one for the relationship between users and the vegetables they have in the list (gardens) and another table for which pests prefer which vegetables (dinner-and-diners).
 In the near future, tables will be added for treatments and for which treatments work on which pests (pest-weaknesses).
 This API was built with Ruby on Rails.

-## API

-Use this as the basis for your own API documentation.
-Add a new third-level heading for your custom entities, and follow the pattern provided for the built-in user authentication documentation.

-Scripts are included in [`scripts`](scripts) to test built-in actions.
-Add your own scripts to test your custom API.
-As an alternative, you can write automated tests in RSpec to test your API.

 ### Vegeatables